n1vux/articles/11-11-11/output.md

 [13] CMH Pub 23-24 *World War I Historic Reference Book,* American Battle Monuments Commission (Available on [ABMC.gov](https://www.abmc.gov/news-events/news/world-war-i-historic-reference-book-now-available-abmcgov)) (Prepared by the ABMC but also issued as **CMH Pub 23-24**)

+[14] CMH Pub 23-24 *World War I Historic Reference Book,* American Battle Monuments Commission (Available on [ABMC.gov](https://www.abmc.gov/news-events/news/world-war-i-historic-reference-book-now-available-abmcgov)) (Prepared by the ABMC but also issued as **CMH Pub 23-24**)

-[14] CMH Pub 23-2 *ORDER OF BATTLE OF THE UNITED STATES LAND FORCES IN THE WORLD WAR American Expeditionary Forces: Divisions* (Volume 2)
+[15] CMH Pub 23-2 *ORDER OF BATTLE OF THE UNITED STATES LAND FORCES IN THE WORLD WAR American Expeditionary Forces: Divisions* (Volume 2)

-[15] *Report of the Commission on Massachusetts' Part in the World War: GOLD STAR RECORD OF MASSACHUSETTS IN THE WORLD WAR* ( Vol II), 1929
+[16] *Report of the Commission on Massachusetts' Part in the World War: GOLD STAR RECORD OF MASSACHUSETTS IN THE WORLD WAR* ( Vol II), 1929

-[16] *Report of the Commission on Massachusetts' Part in the World War: History* (vol I), 1929
+[17] *Report of the Commission on Massachusetts' Part in the World War: History* (vol I), 1929

-[17] CMH Pub 23-24 *World War I Historic Reference Book,* American Battle Monuments Commission (Available on [ABMC.gov](https://www.abmc.gov/news-events/news/world-war-i-historic-reference-book-now-available-abmcgov)) (Prepared by the ABMC but also issued as **CMH Pub 23-24**)
+[18] CMH Pub 23-24 *World War I Historic Reference Book,* American Battle Monuments Commission (Available on [ABMC.gov](https://www.abmc.gov/news-events/news/world-war-i-historic-reference-book-now-available-abmcgov)) (Prepared by the ABMC but also issued as **CMH Pub 23-24**)

-[18] CMH Pub 23-2 *ORDER OF BATTLE OF THE UNITED STATES LAND FORCES IN THE WORLD WAR American Expeditionary Forces: Divisions* (Volume 2)
+[19] CMH Pub 23-2 *ORDER OF BATTLE OF THE UNITED STATES LAND FORCES IN THE WORLD WAR American Expeditionary Forces: Divisions* (Volume 2)

-[19] *Report of the Commission on Massachusetts' Part in the World War: GOLD STAR RECORD OF MASSACHUSETTS IN THE WORLD WAR* ( Vol II), 1929
+[20] *Report of the Commission on Massachusetts' Part in the World War: GOLD STAR RECORD OF MASSACHUSETTS IN THE WORLD WAR* ( Vol II), 1929

-[20] CMH Pub 23-2 *ORDER OF BATTLE OF THE UNITED STATES LAND FORCES IN THE WORLD WAR American Expeditionary Forces: Divisions* (Volume 2)

 [21] CMH Pub 23-2 *ORDER OF BATTLE OF THE UNITED STATES LAND FORCES IN THE WORLD WAR American Expeditionary Forces: Divisions* (Volume 2)

+[22] CMH Pub 23-2 *ORDER OF BATTLE OF THE UNITED STATES LAND FORCES IN THE WORLD WAR American Expeditionary Forces: Divisions* (Volume 2)

-[22] *Report of the Commission on Massachusetts' Part in the World War: History* (vol I), 1929
+[23] *Report of the Commission on Massachusetts' Part in the World War: History* (vol I), 1929

-[23] CMH Pub 23-24 *World War I Historic Reference Book,* American Battle Monuments Commission (Available on [ABMC.gov](https://www.abmc.gov/news-events/news/world-war-i-historic-reference-book-now-available-abmcgov)) (Prepared by the ABMC but also issued as **CMH Pub 23-24**)

 [24] CMH Pub 23-24 *World War I Historic Reference Book,* American Battle Monuments Commission (Available on [ABMC.gov](https://www.abmc.gov/news-events/news/world-war-i-historic-reference-book-now-available-abmcgov)) (Prepared by the ABMC but also issued as **CMH Pub 23-24**)

+[25] CMH Pub 23-24 *World War I Historic Reference Book,* American Battle Monuments Commission (Available on [ABMC.gov](https://www.abmc.gov/news-events/news/world-war-i-historic-reference-book-now-available-abmcgov)) (Prepared by the ABMC but also issued as **CMH Pub 23-24**)

-[25] CMH pub 23-6 United States Army in the World War, 1917-1919, *Organization of the American Expeditionary Forces,* Volume 1
+[26] CMH pub 23-6 United States Army in the World War, 1917-1919, *Organization of the American Expeditionary Forces,* Volume 1

-[26] *Report of the Commission on Massachusetts' Part in the World War: GOLD STAR RECORD OF MASSACHUSETTS IN THE WORLD WAR* ( Vol II), 1929
+[27] *Report of the Commission on Massachusetts' Part in the World War: GOLD STAR RECORD OF MASSACHUSETTS IN THE WORLD WAR* ( Vol II), 1929

-[27] CMH Pub 23-2 *ORDER OF BATTLE OF THE UNITED STATES LAND FORCES IN THE WORLD WAR American Expeditionary Forces: Divisions* (Volume 2)
+[28] CMH Pub 23-2 *ORDER OF BATTLE OF THE UNITED STATES LAND FORCES IN THE WORLD WAR American Expeditionary Forces: Divisions* (Volume 2)

-[28] CMH pub 23-6 United States Army in the World War, 1917-1919, *Organization of the American Expeditionary Forces,* Volume 1
+[29] CMH pub 23-6 United States Army in the World War, 1917-1919, *Organization of the American Expeditionary Forces,* Volume 1

-[29] CMH Pub 23-24 *World War I Historic Reference Book,* American Battle Monuments Commission (Available on [ABMC.gov](https://www.abmc.gov/news-events/news/world-war-i-historic-reference-book-now-available-abmcgov)) (Prepared by the ABMC but also issued as **CMH Pub 23-24**)
+[30] CMH Pub 23-24 *World War I Historic Reference Book,* American Battle Monuments Commission (Available on [ABMC.gov](https://www.abmc.gov/news-events/news/world-war-i-historic-reference-book-now-available-abmcgov)) (Prepared by the ABMC but also issued as **CMH Pub 23-24**)